abdoulousseini2028-droid/interview-prep-ai/README.md

 **LeetCode teaches how to code.
 This teaches you how to interview.**

 Some of the best leedcoders I know use pen (or pencil) and paper to design a strategy before writing any actual line of code for a leetcode problem.
 This beta-version of InterviewPrep AI (with loaded API credits) has that pen/pencil and paper integrated in it.
-It trains coders who struggle with explaining their code to become more confident in their "communication" abilities, to pass technical interviews.
+It trains coders who struggle with explaining their code to become more confident in their "communication" abilities in order to pass technical interviews.
 It does that through the "explain your strategy feature."
-At the end, it gives feedback both on the code but also how you communicated your strategy before writing the code.
+At the end, it gives feedback both on the code but also how well you communicated your strategy before writing the code.

 ---